Open-Shock/.github/profile/README.md

-# ShockLink
+# OpenShock
-ShockLink is a opensource platform to control various shocking devices to fulfill all your masochistic needs.
+OpenShock, formally ShockLink, is a opensource platform to control various shocking devices to fulfill all your masochistic needs.

 Mainly focused on controlling shockers via a esp32.